krakend/krakend-documentation/features/content-types.md

 - XML
 - RSS

-Each backend declaration is able to define which encoder should be used before processing its responses, as showed in this example:
+Each backend declaration is able to define which encoder should be used before processing its responses, as shown in this example:

 	...
 	"endpoints": [